AEK Athens F.C.: Rebirth and return to titles (2013–2018)

 The new season started with high expectations by AEK Athens fans as the club signed Dmytro Chyhrynskyi, Hugo Almeida and Joleon Lescott, announcing three of the biggest transfers in their history.
 Unfortunately, the 34-year-old English defender suffered a knee detached cartilage while cycling in his apartment.
 The injury ruled Lescott out for the remainder of the season.
 The player refused to get help from the team's doctors and insisted on completing his rehabilitation in the United Kingdom.
 The board did not agree to the player's wishes and additional demands, which resulted in his contract being terminated.
 This outcome led what it until then seemed to be a powerful defending duo to a midsummer night's nightmare.
 In addition, a 0–1 aggregate loss to AS Saint-Étienne in the Europa League qualifiers brought disappointment to fans' dreams of European participation.
-Nevertheless, AEK defeated Xanthi 4–1 in the first match of the season raising hopes for national distinction.
+Nevertheless, AEK defeated Xanthi 4–1 in the first match of the season, raising hopes for domestic success.
 However, the decision was made to replace Temur Ketsbaia with José Morais; the decision was based on the team's stuttering start to the season, 3 wins, 2 draws and 2 losses, and poor displays.
 José's arrival, however, did not improve the team's results or performances, winning only three of his fourteen matches as manager.
-On 19 January 2017 former manager Manolo Jiménez was appointed as manager for the second time following José's resignation.
+On 19 January 2017, former manager Manolo Jiménez was appointed as manager for the second time following José's resignation.
 Upon his appointment he got the team from 7th place up to a 4th-place finish, and first place in the European Playoffs, claiming second place in the league overall and qualifying for the UEFA Champions League Third qualifying round.
 Jiménez also guided the team to a second consecutive Greek Cup final where they faced PAOK in a controversial game marred by pre-match violence between the two sets of fans and a winning goal from an offside position.